Soul of a People: Writing America’s Story

 A pamphlet produced by the American Library Association sets the stage (download here).

-Praise for Soul of a People: Writing America’s Story
+Praise for Soul of a People

 “A riveting attempt at recreating the trouble-plagued history of the government-funded arts program through the words of those who were there, including noted oral historian Studs Turkel (in one of his last interviews before passing away in October 2008) and Stetson Kennedy.
 Historian Douglas Brinkley, novelist David Bradley, and African-American literature scholar Maryemma Graham are onboard to lend a contemporary perspective in this outstanding production.” — PopMatters